How to optimize your crawl budget

 Get your server logs and look at them

 Depending on your type of hosting, you might not always be able to grab your log files.
-However, if you even so much as think you need to work on crawl budget optimization because your site is big, you should get them.
+However, if you even think you need to work on crawl budget optimization because your site is big, you should get them.
 If your host doesn’t allow you to get them, it’s time to change hosts.

 Keep reading: Website maintenance: Check and fix 404 error pages »